Nottingham attacks: A timeline of how the incident unfolded

 – 5.30am

-The van was driven at three people in Milton Street, according to witnesses.
+The stolen van was then used to drive at three people in the Milton Street area.

 Lynn Haggitt said: “He looked in his mirror, saw a police car behind him.
 He then quickened up.
 There were two people, two in the corner, he went straight into these two people.